-(a) To be eligible for a license as a second, an applicant shall be at least 18 years of age.
+(2) ELIGIBILITY. (a) To be eligible for a license as a second, an applicant shall be at least 18 16 years of age.

-(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under ch.
-SPS 116, subch.
-VII of ch.
-SPS 195, or subch.
-V.
+(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
+IX.

-SPS 192.209 Timekeeper's license.
+SPS 192.11 Timekeeper's license.

 (1) APPLICATION.
-A person shall, before acting as a timekeeper at any mixed martial arts unarmed combat sports event, submit an application on forms provided by the department together with the \$10 fee as specified in s.
+A person shall, before acting as a timekeeper at any unarmed combat sports event, submit an application on forms provided by the department together with the $\frac{$10}{10}$ fee specified in s.
 444.11, Stats.